 In last Wednesday’s post, “Ready or Not, Here I Come!
 Part 1,” I addressed a concern I have about well-meaning Bible teachers and authors (I used to be one of them) telling Christians what they need to be doing to get themselves ready for His return.

-I shared how in my search for answers I came to the conclusion (I believe with the Lord’s influence) that there is nothing more the bride of Christ has to do to be ready for His return (or physical death–whichever comes first), for she was made Heaven-ready the moment she believed in (into) Him.
+I shared how in my search for answers I came to the conclusion (I believe under the Lord’s influence) that there is nothing more the bride of Christ has to do to be ready for His return (or physical death–whichever comes first), for she was made Heaven-ready the moment she believed into Him.

 But thanks be to God that though you were slaves of sin, you became obedient from the heart to that form of teaching to which you were committed, and having been freed from sin, you became slaves of righteousness.
 (Rom.
 6:17-18 NASB)

 Today we are going to take a closer look at what the Bible says about Christ’s bride making herself ready for His return:

 Let us rejoice and be glad and give the glory to Him, for the marriage of the Lamb has come and His bride has made herself ready.”
 It was given to her to clothe herself in fine linen, bright and clean; for the fine linen is the righteous acts of the saints.
 (Revelation 19:7-8 NASB)

 The New American Standard Bible (NASB) is usually my study translation of choice, but not in this case.

 The wording here could easily be misinterpreted because it implies that Christ’s bride “makes herself ready” for her marriage to Him by clothing herself with “righteous acts,” i.e., performing righteous deeds.
 This flies directly in the face of grace.